Home Opioids Lawsuits

 • BBB A+ Rating Logo

-States and municipalities are filing lawsuits to recover costs associated with the opioid epidemic.
-Individuals and their families are filing lawsuits to recover damages caused by addiction and the loss of loved ones who overdosed.
+States and municipalities are filing lawsuits against opioid manufacturers for their role in creating the opioid crisis.
+These lawsuits also aim to recover costs associated with the opioid epidemic.
+Individuals and their families are filing lawsuits as well.
+They seek to recover damages caused by addiction to opioid drugs and the loss of loved ones who overdosed.
+However, the main plaintiffs in this litigation are states and municipalities.

-• Manufacturers overstated the benefits and downplayed opioid addiction and other risks
+• Manufacturers overstated the benefits and downplayed opioid risks

-• Manufacturers aggressively marketed their products directly to physicians and by paying “key opinion leaders” to publish articles promoting opioid benefits
+• Manufacturers marketed their products directly to physicians, promoting opioid benefits

-• Manufacturers funded “front organizations” that published information about the benefits of opioids without warning about the risks
+• Manufacturers funded “front organizations” that published information about the benefits of opioids without the risks

 • Distributors failed to monitor, investigate, detect and report suspicious orders for prescription opioids